new exObject just published: Kimono Offcuts

 Two pieces of orange, gold and red fabric with abstract patterns

-Woven offcuts of material used for making kimonos, copyright 2026, Jun Homma
+Woven offcuts of material used for making kimonos, owned by Jun Homma

-The pieces are artificial silk but they are designed to seem like real silk Nishijin-ori brocade which is found in luxury kimonos or obi sashes.
+The pieces are artificial silk, but designed to seem like the real silk Nishijin-ori brocade found in luxury kimonos or obi sashes.
 The gold and silver threads are woven to create abstract patterns.
 Other ways to weave silk include Chirimen crepe with a very fine, uneven surface that is pleasant to the touch, and Tsumugi pongee whose strong fabric is made from waste silk cocoons.
 Tsuzure-ori meanwhile has a thick silk weave with artistic picturesque patterns seen on wall hangings and the long drop curtains in theatres.

-Offcuts of these silk and artificial silk weaves provide excellent material for handicraft enthusiasts.
-Pouches, handbags, cushion covers, corsages, hair ornaments, kimonos for dolls and small stuffed animals with unique ethnic fabric patterns.
-Some people sew patchwork tablecloths, luncheon mats and tapestries, others, small stuffed objects and hanging from threads.
-These mobiles celebrate New Year celebrations and the annual Girls’ Festival on 3rd March.
-Also popular is the remaking older kimonos into western style outfits.
+Offcuts of these silk and artificial silk weaves provide excellent material for handicraft enthusiasts: pouches, handbags, cushion covers, corsages, hair ornaments, kimonos for dolls and small stuffed animals with unique ethnic fabric patterns.
+Some people sew patchwork tablecloths, luncheon mats and tapestries, others, small stuffed objects and hangings from threads.
+These mobiles mark New Year celebrations and the annual Girls’ Festival on 3rd March.
+Also popular is the remaking of older kimonos into western style outfits.

-My father, who was born in 1926, talks of his younger days in the countryside.
-The school uniform was cotton kimonos and clogs.
-He was the only one among his primary school classmates to wear Western clothes and shiny shoes.
+My father, who was born in 1926, talks of his younger days in the countryside near Tokyo.
+As there were no school uniforms in public primary schools, children of the village wore their everyday wear, cotton kimonos and clogs, to school.
+He was the only one among his classmates with Western clothes and shiny shoes.
+His parents went to a department store in Tokyo to buy the latest fashionable clothes of the city children for their son.
 He recalls the embarrassment of standing out in this way.

 Eighty years have passed since the end of the war.
 The Japanese lifestyle has rapidly westernised, or rather, Americanised.
 Much has changed compared to when my father was a child.

-I have never seen a pupil wearing a kimono to school.
-Even when I was a teenager there was a tendency to view traditional clothing disparagingly.
+In my lifetime I have not seen a pupil wearing a kimono to school.
+When I was a teenager, young people were indifferent to traditional clothing and didn’t consider it particularly valuable.
 Seen as old-fashioned, it was only when Japan gained economic confidence that the cultural value of the kimono was reassessed.
-By then, however, silk kimonos had become a luxury item worn only on special occasions.
+By then, silk kimonos had become a luxury item worn on only very special occasions.

-The coming-of-age ceremony in Japan is an opportunity to dress in traditional attire.
-Groups of young ladies wearing furisodes gather at ceremonies organised by each local authority.
-Most young women do not want to miss this rare opportunity, although few young males are interested in wearing haori and hakama, the formal attire for them.
-Suits are now the norm.
+The Coming of Age Day ceremony in Japan is an opportunity to dress in traditional attire.
+Groups of young ladies wearing furisodes gather at celebrations organised by each local authority.
+Most young women do not want to miss this rare opportunity, although far fewer men show any interest in wearing haoriand hakama, their formal attire.
+At the venue, apart from that handful of young men, suits are now the norm.

-After repeatedly wear, rental kimonos and obis end up on the reused clothes market or are re-made as offcuts sold in fabric shops and online.
-I like to window shopping online for kimono offcuts and imagine what could be made from the material.
+After repeated wear, rental kimonos and obis end up on the reused clothes market or are re-made as offcuts sold in fabric shops and online.
+I like to window shop online for kimono offcuts and imagine what could be made from the material.

 Dolls, fish and other animals and home decorations covered in material